Individual Members Exercising Oversight

 Major Issue: Whether less than a majority of House Oversight Committee members can enforce a document request under 5 U.S.C.
 2954 and obtain documents from the General Services Administration?

 Case Description: On Nov.
 2, 2017, 17 members of the House Oversight Committee filed suit in D.C. federal district court to compel the General Services Administration (GSA) to produce documents related to a 60-year lease allowing the Trump Organization to operate the Old Post Office building as the Trump International Hotel.
 The 17 Members of Congress were all members of the minority party on the House Oversight Committee.
 They submitted the document request under 5 U.S.C.
 2954, which requires executive branch agencies to produce documents upon receiving a request by “any seven members” of the House Oversight Committee if the request is within the jurisdiction of the committee.
 GSA refused to produce the documents and, represented by the Department of Justice (DOJ), challenged the standing of the committee members to enforce the document request in court.
+Later, after the Biden Administration took office, GSA produced the vast majority of the documents sought by the House committee members.

 On Nov.
 2, 2017, 17 members of the House Oversight Committee filed suit in D.C. federal district court to compel the General Services Administration (GSA) to produce documents related to a 60-year lease allowing the Trump Organization to operate the Old Post Office building as the Trump International Hotel.
 D.C.
 District Judge Amit Mehta was assigned to Case No. 17-CV-02308.
 The Members of Congress filed a motion for summary judgment in their favor, while GSA filed a motion to dismiss.
 On Aug, 14, 2018, Judge Mehta dismissed the suit for lack of standing.
 Cummings v.
 Murphy, 321 F. Supp.
 92 (D.D.C.
 2018).
 The Members of Congress appealed.